rays8417/backend/README.md

 ```

 ### Authentication
-All user authentication is handled via Petra wallet.
+All user authentication is handled via wallet.
 Users are automatically created on first login.

 ---